Best NSFW Detection APIs in 2026

 print(f"{concept.name}: {concept.value:.3f}")AWS Bedrock Guardrails

 Amazon Bedrock's content filtering layer that screens both inputs and outputs of foundation model interactions.
-Configurable filters for hate, insults, sexual, violence, and misconduct categories with adjustable strength levels.
-Designed specifically for AI application safety rather than general UGC moderation.
+Configurable filters for hate, insults, sexual, violence, and misconduct across both text and images, with adjustable strength levels.
+The standalone ApplyGuardrail API can moderate text and images for any model, including self-hosted and third-party ones.
+Designed primarily for AI application safety rather than general UGC moderation.

 Purpose-built for screening LLM inputs and outputs with configurable strength levels and denied-topic policies, filling a gap that traditional image/video moderation APIs do not address.